 University of Connecticut, Storrs, CT

-The coaching process explores the relationships among identity—who you think you are, perspective—how you view the world, behavior—what you do and have done, relationship—with whom you interact, and environment—everything “out there” that affects you (and that you affect, and perhaps even effect from time to time).
+The coaching process explores the relationships among identity—who you think you are, perspective—how you view the world, behavior—what you do and have done, relationship—with whom, and how you interact, and environment—everything “out there” that affects you (and that you affect, and perhaps even effect from time to time).

-More to the point, as you wrap your arms (mind, heart, soul and spirit) around a currently unwieldy issue, task, “opportunity,” or (gulp) person, again, your attention needs to be with the individual who’s always at the scene of your unwieldy experiences.
+More to the point, as you wrap your arms, mind, heart, soul and spirit around a currently unwieldy issue, task, “opportunity,” or person, again, your attention needs to be with the individual who’s always at the scene of your unwieldy (and blissful) experiences.
 That would be you.

-Not that you would ignore the issue, task, opportunity or other person(s), but the evidence is in: until you truly see, feel and hear your own perspective on, role in, and approach to the unwieldiness—until you own your modus operandi—you may be carrying the flaming torch of passion into the gasoline convention (or offering potable water to a drowning woman or man).
+Not that you should ignore the issue, task, opportunity or other person(s), but the evidence is in: until you truly see, feel and hear your own perspective on, role in, and approach to the unwieldiness—until you own and work with your way of being—you may be unintentionally carrying the flaming torch of passion into the gasoline convention.

-Transformation begins with self awareness.
-Once you’re aware of your mode of operation, you can operate on it.
+Transformation begins with self-awareness.
+Once you’re aware of how you see and behave, you can operate on it.
 Until then, it operates you—or at the very least, on you.

-My tool kit carries a variety of lenses that will bring into focus your current way of negotiating what’s unwieldy for you, and then offer a new way, along with practices designed to help you embody it.
+My “tool kit” carries a variety of lenses that will bring into focus your current way of negotiating what’s unwieldy for you, and then offer a new way, along with practices designed to help you embody it.
+We won’t move forward until you accept that offer 100%.

 P.S.
 One prerequisite I embrace before “exploring you” is that I’ve been “exploring me” for decades now, and have no intention of stopping.